-The right to work is inextricably linked to an individual’s human dignity.
+The right to work is inseparably linked to an individual’s human dignity.
 This is because work contributes to the survival (through the income generated from work) of the individual and the family he or she has to support, the sense of self-fulfilment and recognition of that individual in the wider community.

 To have the right to work means that work should be available, accessible and acceptable in quality.